 '''

-⇔small

-and easy to deploy package.
-Specifically, this tool deals with many of the
+(continued from previous page)

 nuances with storing Splunk apps in git and pointing live Splunk apps to a

-→git
+⇔git

 repository.
 Merging changes from the live system's (local) folder to the

 version controlled (default) folder and dealing with more than one layer of

 "default" are all supported tasks which are not native to Splunk.

 positional arguments:

 {attr-get,attr-set,check,combine,diff,filter,merge,minimize,package,

 →promote,rest-export,rest-publish,snapshot,sort,unarchive,xml-format}

 Get the value from a specific stanzas and attribute

 attr-get

 Set the value of a specific stanzas and attribute

 attr-set

 check

-Perform basic syntax and sanity checks on .conf.
+Perform basic syntax and sanity checks on .conf

 →files

 combine

 Combine configuration files across multiple source

 directories into a single destination directory.

 →This

 allows for an arbitrary number of Splunk

 →configuration

 layers to coexist within a single app.
 Useful in

 →both

 ongoing merge and one-time ad-hoc use.

 diff

 Compare settings differences between two .conf

 →files

 ignoring spacing and sort order

+filter

 A stanza-aware GREP tool for conf files

-filter

 Merge two or more .conf files

 merge

 Minimize the target file by removing entries

 minimize

 duplicated in the default conf(s)

 package

 Create a Splunk app .spl file from a source

 →directory

+promote

 Promote .conf settings between layers using either

-promote

 batch or interactive mode.
 Frequently this is used

 →to

 promote conf changes made via the UI (stored in the

 'local' folder) to a version-controlled directory,

 such as 'default'.

+Export .conf settings as a curl script to apply to

 rest-export

-Export .conf settings as a curl script to apply to

 →a

 Splunk instance later (via REST)

+rest-publish

 Publish .conf settings to a live Splunk instance

-rest-publish

--via
+-→via

 REST

 snapshot

 Snapshot .conf file directories into a JSON dump

 format

-'''
+Sort a Splunk .conf file creating a normalized

+sort